 Writing isn’t really about grammar; it’s about communication.
 A writer’s job is to share ideas, inform, and entertain.
 Yet grammar is essential to clear writing.
 If you write without understanding grammar, it’s like playing a game without learning the rules.
 You’ll be all over the place, your performance will be a big mess, and you won’t have a very good shot at winning.

-So, make good grammar part of your daily life.
-Get it into your routine, and embrace it as part of the work you have to do in order to write well.
+So make grammar part of your daily life.
+Get it into your routine and embrace it as part of the work you have to do in order to write well.